[Essential for working adults!] Become a text communication master!

 9. how many⇒how many

-By incorporating this into your writing, you can clarify what you want to communicate and prevent missed communications.
+Incorporating this into your writing clarifies what you want to convey and prevents missed communications.

-thing to be careful of here is not to make sentences too long.
+However, one thing to be careful about is not making sentences too long.

-Being too conscious of the "6W3H" can lead to long sentences.
+Focusing too much on the "6W3H" framework can easily lead to overly long sentences.

-Break sentences at appropriate points to prevent them from becoming too long and difficult to understand.
+Break up sentences at appropriate points to prevent them from becoming too long and difficult to understand.

-I also try to keep my sentences as short as possible when writing blogs or communicating via text.
+When I write blog posts or text messages, I also try to keep my sentences as short as possible.

 The difference between chat and email